 It is very difficult to take any tax deductions if you don’t have a record of incurring those expenses.
 This means you have to be very detailed with your business records, including saving receipts, keeping a travel log for mileage, and tracking and categorizing expenses.

-One of the best ways to do this is by working with a qualified bookkeeper all year long.
-Not only can a small business bookkeeper advise you on what could be deductible and how to track those expenses, but a bookkeeper can also streamline the tax process by managing your books every month, then compiling your tax information for an accountant to use when it comes time to file your taxes.
+One of the best ways to keep track of these details is to work with a qualified bookkeeper all year long.
+Not only can a small business bookkeeper advise you on what could be deductible and how to track those expenses, but they can also streamline the tax process by managing your books every month, then compiling your tax information for an accountant to use when it comes time to file your taxes.